octopusthink/nautilus/src/components/ui/SkipLink/README.md

 ### Use this component for...

 - Providing an easy way for users to skip to the main content of your page.
-- Any page that includes a page navigation must include a skip link.
+- Any page that includes page navigation.
+Without a skip link, keyboard users will find it incredibly difficult to navigate your site.

 ### Don't use this component for...